8 ways your fitness band can improve your routine

 It'll show you how much more work is needed to reach your daily target, so you can work your plans around your workouts and adjust the data throughout the day.
 You'll never miss a chance to fit some exercise in!

 Your workout shouldn’t interfere with your daily life.
 And your fitness tracker shouldn’t stop you socialising.

-Smart watches and some fitness bands automatically receive notifications of messages and calls from your smartphone, so you won’t suffer from FOMO while you’re on the treadmill.
+Smart watches and some fitness bands automatically receive notifications of messages from your smartphone, so you won’t suffer from FOMO while you’re on the treadmill.

 Find out more about the differences between a fitness band or sports watch with our article, Fitness band or sports watch – which is right for me?